-1 The Universities at Shady Grove (USG) is a regional center for the University System of Maryland (USM).
+1 The Universities at Shady Grove (USG) is a Regional Center for the University System of Maryland (USM).
 Degree programs from nine of the 12 USM institutions are offered at USG.
 Students from each of these nine institutions attend classes at USG and in some cases may attend classes on both campuses.
 2 Statistics listed in the "Public Property" category include those that took place off campus, on public property immediately adjacent to and accessible from the campus, but not on USG-owned property.
-3 Hate crimes are crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived race (RA), religion (RE), sexual orientation (SO), gender (G), gender identity (GI), ethnicity (E), or disability (D).
-Any numbers in small print parentheses would indicate how many of the total number or reported incidents were motivated by each type of bias.
-4 The Montgomery County Police Department (MCPD) does not classify crimes into this category, but other crime incidents that could possibly have had elements of this category were reviewed with MCPD before inclusion or exclusion.
-5 Individuals not arrested, but referred for possible campus disciplinary action (e.g., first offenders required to attend educational programs).
+3 Hate Crimes are crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived Race (RA), Religion (RE), Sexual Orientation (SO), Gender (G), Ethnicity (E), or Disability (D).
+Any numbers in small-print parentheses would indicate how many of the total number or reported incidents were motivated by each type of bias.
+4 The Montgomery County Police Department does not classify crimes into this category, Statistics in this category will only be those reported or known by Campus Reporting Authorities or where enough information is known, allowing classification.
+5 Individuals not arrested, but referred for possible campus disciplinary action (e.g. first offenders required to attend educational programs).